xregistry/spec/core/spec.md

 {
   # The following top-level attributes are identical to the xRegistry API root response
   # We may consider removing them here if we're bothered by the duplication.
-  "specversion": "STRING", # latest version of spec that is supported (?)
   "id": "STRING",
   "name": "STRING", ?
   "epoch": UINTEGER,